ABOUT ME

 I AM NOT AN ARTIST.
 I AM WHAT ART IS.

-Rain Bermudez is a Guatemalan-American visual artist, photographer, percussionist, and creative entrepreneur based in New York City.
-His multidisciplinary practice examines cultural identity, social activism, and urban life through compelling photography and dynamic musical performance.
+Rain Bermudez is a Guatemalan-American photographer, percussionist, and creative entrepreneur based in New York City.
+His work examines cultural identity, social activism, and urban life through compelling photography and dynamic musical performance.

 Photography & Visual Art

 Born in Guatemala City and raised in Brooklyn, Bermudez draws from his Garifuna heritage to create images exploring community, resistance, and personal narratives.
-His documentary work has been featured in ZEKE Magazine, notably his 2020 Black Lives Matter protest documentation.
-He has exhibited extensively across NYC, including his solo show The Music Is Life at Trilok Gallery (2023) and participation in Black Men: Long Journey Forward at Wilmer Jennings Gallery (2024) Rain Bermudez.
-His published book Black Lives Collection 1 stands as a visual archive of Black resistance and resilience.
+His documentary work has been featured in ZEKE Magazine, including his powerful 2020 Black Lives Matter protest documentation.
+He has exhibited extensively across NYC, with his solo show The Music Is Life at Trilok Gallery (2023) and participation in Black Men: Long Journey Forward at Wilmer Jennings Gallery (2024).
+His book Black Lives Collection 1 stands as a visual archive of Black resistance and resilience.

 Music & Performance

-A versatile musician and percussionist, Bermudez has recorded and toured with prominent artists including Kanye West, Stevie Wonder, Sting, and Sami Yaffa.
-His performances caught the attention of Oprah Winfrey, who personally invited him to showcase his talents on her nationally syndicated talk show.
-He currently performs with the internationally renowned band Mad Juana, blending Garifuna rhythms with modern production to create what's been described as a "musical chameleon" sound.
+Bermudez has recorded and toured with Kanye West, Stevie Wonder, Sting, and Sami Yaffa.
+His performances caught Oprah Winfrey’s attention, leading to a showcase on her nationally syndicated talk show.
+He currently performs with the internationally renowned band Mad Juana, blending Garifuna rhythms with modern production.

 Creative Projects

-Through his online platform Street Vision Creations, he extends his artistic vision into merchandise and wearable art that merges street culture with Afro-Indigenous aesthetics.
+Through Street Vision Creations, he extends his artistic vision into merchandise and wearable art that merges street culture with Afro-Indigenous aesthetics.